matthew-mizielinski/BroadclystCodeClub/neopixel_and_sensors/README.md

 The intention is to create pairs of microbits, in different radio groups, that are sending messages to each other and then ask the students to explain what is going on.
 Once they've worked it out show the code!

 [javascript code](neopixel_radio.js)

+## Radio activity

+With one microbit connected to the ZIP Halo (24 neopixel ring) and loaded with [This code](https://makecode.microbit.org/_h5R0XMYfWeXx) adjust the code from the first activity to send a radio message containing the colour and the roll [green example](https://makecode.microbit.org/_KWwaLt9TXCkX).